AY2526S1-CS2103T-W12-3a/tp/docs/UserGuide.md

 **Details:**
 * Reads data from a CSV at the given path (relative or absolute).
-* Required columns: `Name, Role, Address, Phone, Email`
+* Required columns (case-insensitive): Name, Email, Address, Phone, Role
-* Optional columns: `Tags, Cadence, Interactions`
+* Optional columns: Tags, Cadence, Interactions (Interactions are not imported for now; the column is ignored.)
 * Accepts comma, semicolon, or tab delimiters.
 * Unknown or missing columns are ignored.
-* Malformed or duplicate rows are skipped safely.
+* Malformed rows (e.g., missing any required field) are skipped safely.
+* Duplicates (same person per Person#equals) are skipped.

 **Examples:**
 * `import data/exports/contacts_backup.csv`
 * `import ./data/exports/team_oct.csv`
 * `import /Users/me/Downloads/mesh_contacts.csv`

+**Notes**
+* If the file path is empty or the file doesn’t exist, the command fails.
+* If the CSV has no valid contacts after skipping malformed/duplicate rows, the command fails with a message indicating no valid contacts were found.
+* Header names are case-insensitive and column order doesn’t matter.

 <p align="left">
 <img src="../src/main/resources/images/importCommandExample.png" alt="Imported contacts from mycontacts.csv" width="600"/>